s3342578/ADTools/README.md

 This repository contains a suite of PowerShell scripts designed for administrators to audit and extract critical data from Active Directory (AD) environments.
 These scripts help with compliance, reporting, and security review tasks.

-> **Note**: All scripts have been reviewed and **contain no employer- or organization-specific identifiers**.
-They are generic and safe to use or redistribute.

 ---

 ## Scripts Overview